Brian E. Dixon, MPA, PhD, FHIMSS

 Research Scientist, Centers for Health Services Research and Biomedical Informatics, Regenstrief Institute, Inc.

-Investigator in Residence, VA HSR&D Center for Health Information and Communication
+Affiliate Investigator, VA HSR&D Center for Health Information and Communication

 Dr. Dixon is an Assistant Professor in the Department of Epidemiology at the Richard M. Fairbanks School of Public Health at Indiana University-Purdue University Indianapolis (IUPUI).
 His primary research focus is on the use of information and computing systems to improve public health practice and clinical outcomes.
 This research has included the development, testing, and implementation of measures that leverage secondary data captured from electronic health records.
 Research platforms include Regenstrief Institute, Inc.'s Center for Health Services Research and Center for Biomedical Informatics - and the VA Health Services Research & Development Center for Health Information and Communication where he is an Investigator in Residence.